In addition to the first word in a sentence, the following are generally the only words which should be capitalized.

 Except for languages, such as English, French and Japanese, the names of academic disciplines, majors, minors, programs and courses of study are not proper nouns and should not be capitalized.
 Example: She majored in integrated supply management and German.

 Academic degrees are capitalized only when the full name of the degree is used, such as Bachelor of Arts or Master of Social Work.
 General references, such as bachelor’s, master’s or doctoral degree, are not capitalized.
 Use an apostrophe (possessive) with bachelor’s degree and master’s degree, but not in Bachelor of Arts or Master of Science.
 Do not use an apostrophe with associate degree or doctoral degree.
+Do not capitalize the major specialty.

 The word "program" is part of relatively few official names at the University.
 The word program is not capitalized simply because it is preceded by a proper noun.
 Example: Medallion Scholarship program.